conference-websites/ACM-ICN2020/workshop-ice-sogo.md

 **The official publication date is the date the proceedings are made available in the ACM Digital Library.
 This date may be up to *TWO WEEKS* prior to the first day of your conference.
 The official publication date affects the deadline for any patent filings related to published work.**

+Due to uncertainty about international travel in the Fall of 2020, the Conference will offer a remote attendance/presentation opportunity.
+Details are still being worked out, but further information will be made available as soon as possible.

 ### Committees

 {% include committees.html committees=page.committees %}